Are Maine Coons Destructive?

 Why Do Cats Destroy Things?

-Here are the most common reasons why cats engage in destructive behaviors (source 1):
+The most common reasons why cats engage in destructive behaviors (source 1):

 1. Boredom

+The most common cause of destruction in cats is boredom.
 Maine Coons especially are incredibly intelligent and need to keep their minds stimulated with interesting toys and sensory input.

 If your cat does not have enough toys or enriching stimuli in its environment, it will naturally begin exploring its environment in other ways, most commonly through scratching and chewing on cords, furniture, and other undesirable objects.